SuperOfficeDocs/superoffice-docs/docs/api/netserver/config/data.md

 ## Database

-Configuration values for database connectivity defines the location and database-vendor specific settings.
+Configuration values for database connectivity define the location and database-vendor-specific settings.

 | Name | Description |
 |---|---|